Monthly ETF Commentary

 Harvest Brand Leaders Plus Income ETF

 The ETF maintained its covered call strategy, as it continues its focus on balancing income generation with participation in equity upside.
-The ETF was rebalanced during the month of October with no name changes to portfolio.
+The ETF will be rebalanced during the month of January.

 Harvest Tech Achievers Growth & Income ETF

 HTA uses covered calls to generate income while remaining positioned to capture growth potential in leading tech names.
-The ETF was rebalanced during the month of October.
-The ETF’s position in software provider Synopsis Inc. was eliminated and a position in semiconductor developer Advanced Micro Devices was added.
+The ETF will be rebalanced during the month of January.

 Harvest Equal Weight Global Utilities Income ETF

-- The AI boom continues, which highlights growing electricity demand, offering a medium-term tailwind for the sector.
+• The AI boom continues, which highlights growing electricity demand, offering a medium-term tailwind for a sector that tends to be low growth

 Outlook | HUTL is well-positioned in uncertain markets and for AI energy demand tailwinds I Can provide steady cash flow amidst broader macro uncertainty I HUTL remains a leading utility ETF in Canada.